 - Revision time: Except for the DB and the Eibseebus, no trains and lifts run to/from the Zugspitze.

-- Off-season: Hardly anyone is out there, you are mostly completely alone (it’s nice, but in an emergency situation rather unfortunate).
+- Off-season: Hardly anyone is out there, you are mostly completely alone (it’s lovely but rather unfortunate in an emergency situation).

 - Weather: As mentioned above, there is definitely snow and you should be prepared for temperatures below 0° C.